PipocaSw/PipocaQDA/functional_specification/module-tagger.md

 - The process of tagging/untagging should proceed as follows:

   - The user selects a fragment or collection of fragments.
-A number of selection selection methods should be provided:
+A number of selection methods should be provided:
     - Mouse swipe, with selection extension and multiple selections using Shift/Control keys.
     - Facility to select a word, sentence or paragraph, perhaps with multiple mouse clicks, or a different modifier key.
     - Based on the result of a text search or regular expression.